SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             3. The third step is the actual training job.
 It waits for the first step to finish before running.

-    4. Finally, try to trigger the build:
+    4. Finally, try to trigger the build

         ```bash
         gcloud builds submit . --config=vertex_ai_train.yaml